junglert/rpi-stresstest/README.md

          chmod +x stresstest.sh

-  After you changed the permissions exec the script:
+  After you changed the permissions execute the script:

           ./stresstest.sh